First Searches for Dark Matter with the KM3NeT Neutrino Telescopes: Analysis Method

 A convolution of the TS distribution with a Poisson function, $\mathcal{P}$, with mean $\mu$, is applied to account for Poisson fluctuations of the injected signal in each pseudo-experiment, as follows:

 The number of signal events detected in each pseudo-experiment is subject to uncertainties due to the limited accuracy in measuring the optical water properties in the detector, such as the light absorption length, and due to uncertainties in the PMT efficiencies.
 The uncertainties are accounted for by applying a $30\%$ and $15\%$ Gaussian smearing to the TS distributions, for ARCA and ORCA respectively \cite{fraf_icrc}.
 This value was obtained by simulating events with a modified light absorption length in water, as the uncertainty in this parameter exerts the largest influence on the number of detected events \cite{fraf_icrc}.
+These systematic uncertainties are applied independently of the event energy.
+The uncertainty is larger in ARCA because the distance between the detector components is significantly larger.
+Uncertainties on the light absorption length will therefore produce a larger variation in the event rates in ARCA where the light has to travel a larger distance.

 The Neyman approach \cite{neyman} is followed to obtain sensitivities and upper limits on the number of signal events.
 The sensitivity on the number of events, $\bar{\mu}_{90}$, is defined as the averaged 90$\%$ confidence level (CL) upper limit for a measurement that coincides with the median of the background TS distribution.
 The 90\% CL upper limits on the detected signal events, $\mu_{90}$, are computed from the TS of the unblinded data.
 If this TS is below the median background, the limit is set to the sensitivity.